peterosterlund2/texel/readme.txt

 app/texelutil directory.
 Note that this program depends on the libraries Armadillo and GSL for full functionality.

-Source code for an interactive interface to the texel book building algorithm is provided in the app/bookgui directory.
+Source code for an interactive interface to the Texel book building algorithm is provided in the app/bookgui directory.
 It depends on gtkmm-3.0 and probably only works in Linux.